ubacm/chicken/README.md

 ```

-## `/event/reopen`
+## `PUT /event/reopen`
-Reopens an previously closed event provided with an ID.
+Reopens a previously closed event provided with an ID.

 ### Request
 ##### Header